RecycleFund App

 The suggestions from the usability testing were considered and the following changes were made.

 Changed the design of the reward bar to be more detailed.
-The new bar shows different sections of each 100 points, so the users can see how far they are from reaching the next 100 points.
+The new bar shows different sections of each 100 points out of 500 points, so they can see how far they are from reaching their

 Next Steps